AN ANGRY dad claims he has been threatened with deportation - even though he and his parents were born and bred in the UK.

-The problem was that Daniel’s mother, who has mental health problems, had signed her surname as Devine on his birth certificate, which did not tally with her birth details.
+The problem was that Daniel’s mother had signed his birth certificate with a different surname to her birth details.

 Single dad Daniel has tried to sort out the matter by contacting his mother but said he was still in limbo.